edwindvinas/ULAPPH-Android-Desktop/README.md

 How does it differ from ULAPPH-Cloud-Desktop?
 ----------------
 They are almost similar since ULAPPH Android Desktop came from ULAPPH-Cloud-Desktop.
-Only that, this repo is targeted to run in Androud phones only.
+Only that, this repo is targeted to run in Android phones only.

 See below the ULAPPH-Cloud-Desktop repo if you want to install in Windows/Cloud/Containers.
 - https://github.com/edwindvinas/ULAPPH-Cloud-Desktop/